BDMLab/Cortese_et_al_2021/README.md

 Summarised data and code to reproduce the main figures are available in the folder 'Figures'

-Data and code for reinforcement modelling are available in the folder 'RL-modelling'
+Data and code for the reinforcement modelling -- both using simple feature RL and Abstract RL, as well as for the kixture-of-experts architecture, are available in the folder 'RL-modelling'

 The stimuli, code and a sample task file are contained in the folder 'TASK'